 My son and I ended up using this strategy to learn six new sight words that day.
 We connected relationally while engaging in pretend play.

-5. Tip For Resistant Learners: Keep It Short
+5. Tip For Homeschooling A Resistant Learner: Keep It Short

 RELATED EPISODE: Tips for Teaching Preschoolers & Other Resistant Learners